Kope Formation

 The Kope Formation is one of the three component bedrock formations of the Maquoketa Group that primarily consists of shale (75%) with some limestone (25%) interbedded.
 In general, it has a bluish-gray color that weathers light gray to yellowish-gray and it occurs in northern Kentucky, southwest Ohio, and southeast Indiana, United States.

 Description

 Depositional environment

-The depositional environment of the Kope was shallow marine.
-The central North American continent was a tropical epeiric sea at the time.
+A digital reconstruction of a paleotempest depositing one of the dense limestone deposits of the Kope formation.

+The depositional environment of the Kope Formation was a shallow marine inland sea off the coast of Southern Laurentia.
+The ancient Taconic Mountains to the south were subjected to erosion from ancient storms, which deposited mud into the Cincinnati basin.
+The densely packed limestones and shale are interpreted as tempestites.

-Jennette and Pryor (1993) interpret the Kope, along with the Bellevue and Fairview Formations, as a progradational succession on a carbonate ramp.
+Jennette and Pryor (1993) interpreted the Kope, along with the Bellevue and Fairview Formations, as a progradational succession on a carbonate ramp.
 The Kope is the most distal facies of the ramp complex.

 Notable outcrops

 The type section of the Grand Avenue Member is a cliff to the west of Grand Avenue in Cincinnati, Hamilton County, Ohio.

 The type section of the Wesselman Tongue of the Kope Formation is an east-facing embankment on an unnamed creek that is followed by Wesselman Road in Miami Township, Hamilton County, Ohio.
 The embankment is 400 ft south of Zion Hill bridge.